 All of the above nominations were approved and the officers duly elected.
-There were no nominations received for the position of Honorary Secretary.

-9. Election of Representative to serve on the GIBA Council
+7. Election of Representative to serve on the GIBA Council

-Mr Child proposed that both the Chairman and the Deputy Chairman be appointed as GIIA representatives on the GIBA Council and the proposal was unanimously approved.
+Mr Maddison proposed that both the Chairman and the Deputy Chairman be appointed as GIIA representatives on the GIBA Council and the proposal was unanimously approved.

-10. Appointment of Auditors
+8. Appointment of Auditors

-The Treasurer confirmed that BDO had agreed to continue in the role as the Association’s accountants,
+The Treasurer confirmed that BDO had agreed to continue in the role as the Association’s accountants.
+The re-appointment of BDO was unanimously approved.

-11. Any Other Business
+9. Any Other Business

-Mr Allen asked whether there would be any AML training for Non-Executive Directors this year.
-Mr Hogg said if there is specific interest from the category C membership then AML training would be organised, otherwise they could be included in the NED Forum AML training.

-There being no further business, the Chairman closed the meeting at 6.40pm.
+There being no further business, the Chairman closed the meeting at 5.56pm.